kitretsusaisama/ForgeOne/docs/microkernel/README_advanced_structure.md

    - Complete the documentation for all modules
    - Create examples demonstrating system usage

+## Operational & Compliance Guarantees
+- **All actions, module changes, and configuration updates are logged, versioned, and exportable for audit and regulatory review.**
+- **Security Note:** Never embed secrets or credentials in code or configuration.
+Use environment variables and secure storage only.
+- **Error Handling:** All modules must return detailed error types and log all errors for audit.
+- **Integration:** The microkernel exposes a stable ABI and API for integration with external systems, plugins, and observability tools.
+- **Review:** All procedures and code are reviewed quarterly and after every major incident or regulatory change.

+## Troubleshooting
+- **Module Load Failure:** Ensure all dependencies are present and configuration files are valid.
+Check logs for error details.
+- **Test Failure:** Review test logs and ensure all modules are properly isolated and integrated.
+- **Compliance/Audit Issues:** Ensure all logs and evidence are retained and accessible for review.

 ## Conclusion

 The advanced structure for the ForgeOne Microkernel provides a solid foundation for implementing a highly advanced, sentient, zero-trust execution environment.
 By following the implementation plan and utilizing the provided resources, the development team can efficiently create a robust and secure microkernel that meets the requirements specified in the microkernel-l2.txt document.

 The modular design, comprehensive testing strategy, and extensive documentation ensure that the system will be maintainable, extensible, and well-understood by the development team and future contributors.

+---

+*This document is reviewed quarterly and after every major incident or regulatory change.
+For questions, contact the ForgeOne compliance or platform engineering team.*